rathod-sahaab/blog/content/posts/backend-basics-0.md

   <img src="https://profile-counter.glitch.me/rathod-sahaab-blog-visiter-counter/count.svg" alt="Visitors count for this blog post" title="Visitors count for this blog post"/>
 </p>

 We will learn how can we make our own and some hacks to increase the counter.
+You can find the source code on the github repo [backend-basics](https://github.com/rathod-sahaab/backend-basics/tree/dev/visits-counter).

 ### How does it work?

 Simple, we use the the good old <del>AJAX/fetch request</del>.
-Yeah, about that, see we can't have JavaScript on GitHub or any sane site where user can make posts because of a bad thing called XSS or cross site scripting.
-If someone is able to run JavaScript by posting they get almost full control over users browser.
-At best you get some good kid making auto starring repositories or auto tweeting tweets, at worst, any thing is possible.
+Yeah, about that, see we can't have JavaScript on GitHub or any sane site where users can post things that will be shown to other users (usernames, blogs, etc.).
+Because of bad things called XSS or cross site scripting.
+If someone is able to run JavaScript by posting they get almost full control over user's browser.
+At best you get some good kid making auto starring repositories or auto tweeting tweets, at worst, anything is possible.

 That is the reason we can't have the good old <del>AJAX/fetch request</del>, dang it! can't even say <del>AJAX/fetch</del>.
 Jokes aside, we had to find a way around this to display dynamic content, and someone did.